The Ultimate iPad Pro Magic Keyboard Case

 Part Magic Keyboard Sleeve, Part Magic Keyboard Bag, All MacCase

-For your 12.9-inch Apple tablet, this case has the fit of the custom pair of shoes or a custom shirt.
+For your 12.9-inch Apple tablet, this case has the fit of a custom pair of shoes or a custom shirt.
 Like Goldilocks said, "It's just right".
 Getting your Apple tablet in and out of the case is simple and quick.
-The custom nature of the fit insures this.
+The custom nature of the fit ensures this.
 The main compartment where the tablet lives is fully padded and lined.
-A perimeter bumper pipping runs along the three outbound seams providing further protection.
+A perimeter bumper piping runs along the three outbound seams providing further protection.

 That's the sleeve part.

-Under the main flap is an organizer than can hold your charger, cables, business cards, screen cleaning cloths and other items.
+Under the main flap is an organizer that can hold your charger, cables, business cards, screen cleaning cloths, and other items.
 Lastly, a custom integrated pocket for the Apple Pencil is front the center providing the industry's best place to store this accessory.

-The iPad market is moving into it's second decade.
+The iPad market is moving into its second decade.
 A lot has changed in 10 years.
 The wants and needs of customers are constantly in flux and constantly changing.
 One thing hasn't changed though.
-MacCase's commitment to producing the absolutely highest quality designs and standing behind them if you ever have an issue.
+MacCase's commitment to producing the absolute highest quality designs and standing behind them if you ever have an issue.